 Frequently losing sleep can have a huge effect on your overall health.
 Individuals who do not get the recommended amount of sleep can suffer from side effects such as memory loss and forgetfulness, but can also be at a higher risk for accidents.
 Sleep deprivation has been shown in studies to be equally as dangerous on the road as driving under the influence of alcohol or drugs.
 Regular lack of sleep puts you at a higher risk for other work-related accidents, as well.
 For example, some of the biggest disasters in recent history can be at least partially attributed to sleep deprivation, including the nuclear meltdown at Chernobyl in 1986, the massive Exxon Valdez oil spill in 1989, and more recently and closer to home—the fatal train derailments of Dobbs Ferry, New York and Hoboken, New Jersey.

 Some other effects that can occur as a result of chronic sleep deprivation include depression, weight gain, lowered sex drive, heart disease, high blood pressure, and an increased risk of developing type 2 diabetes.
 Additional health risks can occur if the sleep loss is due to sleep apnea, a serious condition that prevents proper breathing during sleep.
+To learn more about the potential negative effects of continually getting a poor night’s sleep, please visit our page dedicated to sleep loss and sleep apnea health risks.

 While missing out on a good night’s sleep every once in awhile is fairly normal for most people, it can be detrimental to your health if you are repeatedly missing out on quality sleep.
 If you think you might be sleep deprived, here are some signs to watch for: